-At first decision the Court accepted the banking expert’s evidence, but held that there was ‘such a disproportion’ between the contracted rate of recovery and recoverable damages that the fee did not ‘possess sufficient compensatory character’ to escape being categorised as a penalty.
+At first decision the New Zealand High Court accepted the banking expert’s evidence, but held that there was ‘such a disproportion’ between the contracted rate of recovery and recoverable damages that the fee did not ‘possess sufficient compensatory character’ to escape being categorised as a penalty.

 - Both Lender and Borrower were economically astute and independently advised, and there was no disparity of bargaining power- which altogether placed the case ‘in a very different category from consumer transactions.’

 - As the banking expert had testified, the transaction involved ‘exceptionally high risk to the lender’ and was ‘unbankable except by lenders of last resort.’